JerBouma/FinanceDatabase/README.md

 plt.tight_layout()
 plt.show()
 ``````
-Which results in the graph displayed below (as of the 14th of June 2021).
+Which results in the graph displayed below (as of the 18th of October 2021).
 From this graph you can identify
 companies that currently lack enough assets to cover their liabilities (quick ratio < 1), and those that do have
 enough assets (quick ratio > 1).
 Both too low and too high could make you wonder whether the company adequately
 manages its assets.